MikeGawi/ePiframe/README.md

 ## Future plans

 ePiframe to-do list (for 2021):
-* Add web interface based on [Flask](https://flask.palletsprojects.com/en/1.1.x/)
+* Add web interface based on [Flask](https://flask.palletsprojects.com/en/1.1.x/) for configuration, control and photos upload
-* Configuration, service and frame control from the web interface
-* Ability to send photo directly to frame from the web interface
-* View from web interface of current photo - displayed and original one
+* Add Telegram bot service to control frame and upload photos
 * Easier token generation from the web interface (is this even possible?)
-* Weather and temperature displayed on the photo (isn't this too much for me?)
+* ✔️ Weather and temperature displayed on the photo - [#3](https://github.com/MikeGawi/ePiframe/issues/3)
 * Frame lasers, robot arms and making lunch functionality...

 Stay tuned!